Exergist/BigKNOBv2/README.md

 ## How to install the firmware?
  1. Go through [The QMK Tutorial](https://docs.qmk.fm/#/newbs).
- 2. Insert the desired 'config.h,' 'rules.mk,' and 'keymap.c' files where appropriate prior to building and uploading the firmware.
+ 2. Insert the desired _config.h_, _rules.mk_, and _keymap.c_ files where appropriate prior to building and uploading the firmware.

 ## Notes
  * My BigKNOBv2 was custom-made and ordered through [Etsy](https://www.etsy.com/shop/LeafCutterLabs?ref=simple-shop-header-name&listing_id=955302431).
  * The keymap was optimized for use with the BigKNOBv2 dented encoder.
+ * Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus).

 ## Acknowledgements